Delhi adds 249 COVID-19 cases, positivity rate rises to 0.42 pc | Health

 The total number of COVID-19 cases in Delhi climbed to 6,34,773 on Friday as 249 more people tested positive for the disease while the positivity rate rose to 0.42 per cent, authorities said.

-For the past six days, Delhi's daily cases had remained below the 200-mark.
+For the past six days, Delhi's daily case count had remained below the 200-mark.

 The fresh cases came out of 58,725 tests conducted the previous day, according to the latest bulletin issued by the Delhi health department.